Dow Chemical to take full control of JV with Corning

 Seeds and chemical maker Dow Chemical Co (DOW.N) said it would assume full control of Dow Corning, its joint-venture with Gorilla glass maker Corning Inc (GLW.N).

-Corning said it will swap its stake in Dow Corning for $4.8 billion (£3.2 billion) in cash and a stake in chip company Hemlock Semiconductor Group, a venture of Dow Corning.
+Corning said it will swap its stake in Dow Corning for $4.8 billion in cash and a stake in chip company Hemlock Semiconductor Group, a venture of Dow Corning.

 Formed in 1943, the 50-50 joint venture between the two companies produces silicon-based products for aerospace, automotive and electrical industries.